 While most digital cameras easily allow you to crank up the ISO setting, it is worth remembering that the higher the sensitivity the grainier the image is going to be.
 Mastering ISO thus means finding the middle ground with all the other settings in order to obtain the desired output, which is very important for night city photography.

 Bring a tripod

 In many types of photography, such as macrophotography, a tripod is your best friend.
 In low light, when other settings may be difficult to control, a tripod will help you to stabilize your camera.
 It also comes in handy when shooting cityscapes, allowing you to use long exposures, for example.
-To avoid shaking the camera when releasing the shutter, use the camera’s timer.
+When out for night city photography, to avoid shaking the camera when releasing the shutter, use the camera’s timer.

 Shoot for the blue hour